fschutt/gsr-jit/README.md

 defining the data models ahead of time, but tweaking the behaviour at runtime.
 A third goal is to make GSR available for modding, but check that the code is not doing anything malicious (no reading or writing files, those have to be called from the game engine).

+## Roadmap

+For now, the next step would be calling sub-functions, if, else and loops, register allocation mechanisms as well as dynamic allocation.